 If you run

-Finally, you can rely on our Travis CI setup to run linters for you, but it is good practice to run lint checks locally.
+Finally, you can rely on our continuous integration setup to run linters for you, but it is good practice to run lint checks locally.

 Note: The linters only check files that git tracks.
 Remember to